Local businesses share in $521.5 billion federal coronavirus aid

 More than 86% of the loans were for under $1 million.

-The specific amount of the award is not listed but Marglen and Shorter are in the category of recipients getting somewhere between $2 million and $5 million.
-Marglen sought to preserve 198 jobs and Shorter's application noted 403 positions.
+The specific amount of the award is not listed but Marglen Industries and Shorter University in Floyd County are in the category of recipients getting somewhere between $2 million and $5 million.
+Marglen sought to preserve 198 jobs and Shorter’s application noted 403 positions.

 Foss Manufacturing Co. in Rome, with 229 employees at risk, also fell into that category.

-Among the companies in surrounding counties were Surya Carpet, Aquafil USA and Taylor Transport in Bartow County -- with 250, 296 and 240 employees respectively.
-Gordon County employment agency 2Work, LLC, citing 500 employees, and Talley Construction Co. in Rossville, with 223, also received loans of up to $5 million.
+Among the companies in surrounding counties were Surya Carpet, Aquafil USA and Taylor Transport in Bartow County — with 250, 296 and 240 employees respectively.

 The program, passed hurriedly by Congress in March, was designed to provide small firms with loans of as much as $10 million, based on a company’s average monthly payroll before the pandemic.
 The loans can become grants if borrowers use the proceeds mostly to pay workers — with some spending allowed for rent and overhead costs.